Collaborative Pastoral Council

 - monitor its overall implementation and advise as appropriate.

 The normal term of service is three years.

-The meeting schedule in 2016-2017 will be determined at our first gathering.
-Members should expect 5 – 8 meetings of 60-90 minutes during the year plus possible committee and other work between meetings.
+The meeting schedule in 2017-2018 will be determined at our first gathering.
+Members should expect 5 – 8 meetings of approximately 90 minutes during the year plus likely committee and other work between meetings.